inset777/2fa-discordbot/README.md

 # Discord 2FA DM Bot

 A lightweight Python Discord bot that generates and sends one-time verification (2FA-style) codes to users via direct message using their Discord ID.
+This is the public version of the 2fa discord bot

 Built for:
 - authentication workflows